North West Frontier (film): Filming

+By July 1959, the production had moved to Pinewood Studios in England to complete interior scenes inside the Maharajah's palace, ambassador's residence and the rail carriage.
+A full-size set was built for the close-up work of the train and carriage crossing the gap on the bomb-damaged railway viaduct.

 Reception

 Box office

 The film was a major hit in the UK, being among the six most popular films in Great Britain for the year ended 31 October 1959.
 Kenneth More wrote in his memoirs that it "was a great success".
 According to Kinematograph Weekly the film performed "better than average" at the British box office in 1959.
 Variety reported it earned just less than $700,000 in Britain in 1959.

 The film was one of seven made by Rank which were bought for distribution in the US by 20th Century Fox.
 Lauren Bacall called it a "good little movie ... with a stupid title" (referring to the US title, Flame Over India).

 Critical

 The Guardian called it "a big British western."

 George MacDonald Fraser praised the performance of I. S. Johar:

 It was a true rendering of a type imitated successfully by Peter Sellers and others, the quaintly-spoken 'Oh-jollee-good-Sahib' funny Indian – a genuine character familiar to everyone who knows the subcontinent.
 One critic took violent exception to Johar’s performance: it was a disgraceful caricature, and Johar should be ashamed of himself.
 I’d like to believe the critic thought that was true, but I doubt it.
 I suspect the critic knew Johar’s portrayal was absolutely faithful, but preferred to pretend it wasn’t because the critic found it embarrassing, and didn’t like to think that Indians ever really behaved like that – or if they did, it shouldn’t be shown on screen.
 In other words, damn the truth if it doesn’t fit with what one would like to believe is true – an attitude which, honesty aside, seems to me offensively patronising.

 Fraser admired the film and More's performance saying "he had a cheery truculence that was much closer to the real Imperial type than the conventional stiff upper lip."
 He added "The one flaw [of the film] was the title; I remarked to the technical adviser, a senior ex-Indian Army officer, that it seemed odd, having a Hindu prince up yonder, and he replied that he had no idea where the film was meant to be taking place, but wherever it was, it was not the Frontier."

 Filmink called it "a rousing adventure set in India with excellent action/spectacle mixed in with sooky Imperial propaganda, and Lauren Bacall ranks with Sally Ann Howes and Kay Kendall as More’s most effective love interest."

 The film led to J. Lee Thompson being hired to direct The Guns of Navarone.
 After original director Alexander Mackendrick was fired, star Gregory Peck saw Northwest Frontier and agreed for Thompson to take over.